robdrimmie/Murdock/README.md

 administration Murdule that deals with XMPP behaviour, there's no reason for those sorts of messages to live outside a plugin.
 Probably?

-Then it just needs to echo messages back.
+Then it just needs to echo messages back but through a Murdule.
 That is like, version 0.1:

-* authenticates against server
-* router established
-* routes XMPP messages to XMPP Murdule
-* XMPP Murdule deals with roster stuff
-** automatically approves being added to roster
-** automatically adds same user to own roster
-* Echo Murdule echos any message sent.
+* use node-xmpp to handle most everything
+* get the content of the message
+* push the content out to the echo murdule
+* echo module just returns the content
+* primary app responds using node-xmpp stuff

+0.2 will be some kind of Murdule that pushes info into a db or something like that?